Florida–LSU football rivalry: 2006: Tebow's series debut

-The 9th ranked Tigers visited the 5th ranked Gators favored by a point and a half.
+The 9th ranked Tigers visited the 5th ranked eventual national champion Gators favored by a point and a half.
 Early in the first quarter, JaMarcus Russell connected with Jacob Hester for a touchdown.

 However, Florida's freshman quarterback Tim Tebow would help the Gators turn the tide.
 While the Gators' starting QB was senior Chris Leak, coach Urban Meyer had been rotating Tebow, a highly touted recruit, into the huddle for a few series every game.
 Tebow made the most of his opportunities against LSU, accounting for three touchdowns, including his first career passing touchdown on "the jump pass" to tight end Tate Casey.
 The Gators won 23–10 and went on to win the BCS National Championship.

 2007: 5-for-5 on 4th down

 The 9th-ranked defending national champion Gators traveled to Baton Rouge to take on the top-ranked eventual national champion Tigers.
 During the week, an LSU fan put out Tim Tebow’s cell phone number, and he got thousands of threatening messages from LSU fans prior to the game.
-Early on, it appeared that Florida was heading for a big win when they raced out to a 10–0 lead after Tebow threw a touchdown pass to Kesthan Moore.
+Early on, it appeared that Florida was heading for a big win when they raced out to a 10–0 lead.
 After scoring the touchdown, Tebow mocked the LSU crowd by mimicking a phone call.
 The two teams then traded scores, scoring two touchdowns each to make it 24–14 late in the third quarter.

 LSU rallied behind Matt Flynn to score a touchdown to cut it to 24–21.
 Then they stopped Tebow and got the ball back with just a few minutes left.
 They faced a fourth and two in their own territory, and got the first down.
 Not even a minute later, they faced another fourth and two and again converted.

 From the Florida 12-yard line, once again, the Tigers faced a fourth and 1.
 But rather than kick the game-tying field goal, Les Miles ordered a dive play.
 And for the fifth time in the game, the Tigers converted.
 LSU took the lead when running back Jacob Hester scored a TD with 1:09 left and hung on for a 28–24 win.
 The Tigers, though they would finish the season with two losses, went on to win the BCS National Championship.